Nothing ruins a beautiful day outside like the constant buzzing of mosquitoes and the repetitive swatting after the biting begins.

 Are mosquito traps dangerous for people?

-This is dependent on the sort of mosquito traps used and whether or not the manufacturer’s recommendations were followed.
+This depends on the mosquito trap used and whether or not the manufacturer’s recommendations were followed.
 Devices that work with electricity to kill bugs might be hazardous if they are not kept in a secure location.
 Wherever feasible, human contact with toxins should be avoided.